u0932478239/Spoofer-Template/README.md

 # Documentation
 ```
 Just change the drivers and the auth info!
+You may need to update the SLL Pinning if Discord changes their certificate.
 ```

 # Credit